ABOUT OUR CHURCH

 Besides being involved in the College Park community she loves spending time with her big “Tribe”, a mother of five, three daughter in laws and grandmother to five little girls.

 Merrill has an open door so if you would like to schedule an appointment with her, please contact the church office email@example.com or 407-843-7197

 Craig Willson joined the staff at CPUMC in August of 2015.
 His music ministry calling began in 1998 at Trinity United Methodist Church.
 While there, he also served in the role of Director of Compassionate Ministries.
 During that time he spent a lot of time serving and starting programs that ministered to the disadvantaged in the Orlando area.
 Craig also teaches music classes and helps lead chapel at the Child Development Center here at College Park United.
-Currently, he is in the candidacy process with the United Methodist Church to become a licensed local pastor.
+He was ordained and placed as associate Pastor of CPUMC in July 2020.
 When not working on campus, Mr. Willson is a pianist at Corpus Christi Catholic church in Celebration, FL, providing music for weddings, funerals and special services and also provides musical direction and accompaniment for drama, choral and band students at Lyman High School in Longwood, FL.
 He is married to Janel Willson and they reside in Ocoee with their three children.

 Director of Worship for Anthem